-This year is different for me as I can officially smile when I gaze upon my shiny new engagement ring and think of moving forward in the next chapter of my life.
+Last year I was able to smile as I became engaged the weekend before Thanksgiving.
+Gazing upon my shiny new engagement ring made moving forward in the next chapter of my life a bit easier.
 But it hasn’t always been happy times.

 Thinking back on the past few years and recalling what I did to deal with the holidays after loss, I thought I could share with fellow readers who may be struggling right about now.